Date of Degree

 Copyright 2009 Ahmed Moustafa

 Moustafa, Ahmed.
-"Evolutionary and functional genomics of photosynthetic eukaryotes." dissertation, University of Iowa, 2009.
+"Evolutionary and functional genomics of photosynthetic eukaryotes."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.